Robin's House is a private house, located at the banks of Luangwa River

 Robin's House: Our full report

-Ideal length of stay: Robin's House opens all year, and often groups and families will stay here for a week or two at a time.
-Note that it is often booked up far in advance, especially during school holiday periods – so book as far in advance as you can.
-To check the availability of the house on the dates that you want, use the 'availability' link on the right-side of this page.
+Ideal length of stay: Robin's House is open all year and small groups or families will often stay here for a week or two at a time.
+It’s possible to stay for a shorter period, but we’d recommend a minimum of three or four nights here.
+It is often booked up far in advance, especially during school-holiday periods – so book as far in advance as you can.

 Food & drink